aws-cloudformation/community-registry-extensions/hooks/CloudFront_LoggingEnabled/README.md

 # AwsCommunity::CloudFront::LoggingEnabled

-Validates that CloudFront distribution has access logs enabled.
+Validates all CloudFront distributions created with CloudFormation stacks to ensure that they have access logs enabled.

 ## Configuration